-There are so many things a young child can do with a feather, especially when it comes to dress up time, mudpies, and sandcastles.
+There are so many things a young child can do with a feather, especially when it comes to dressing up time, mudpies, and sandcastles.
 Encourage your children to put a feather on their hat, use it as a quill, or anything else they can imagine!

 Yes, you read that right–corncobs.
 Remove the kernels and dry them out before use.
-They can be fishing poles, logs for a fire, toothbrushes or anything else your child imagines them to be.
+They can be fishing poles, logs on a pretend fire, toothbrushes, building supplies, or anything else your child imagines them to be.

 Wood pieces from nature make excellent pretend play toys for dramatic play activities.
 Toddlers, preschoolers, and kindergarteners use them to build or become anything the child desires.
-There are easy to make by cutting pieces from small to medium branches of trees.
+There are easy to make by cutting small limbs of a tree into pieces.
 Some of ours are pictured below.
 We keep our natural tree blocks in a small basket inside and a large bin outside.

 - Tree Blocks – this is a lovely set of tree blocks if you don’t want to make your own.

-- Sandbags – these are made out of canvas and filled with corn.
-They are made to be used for the game of cornhole, but they are wonderful for pretend play.
+- Cornhole bean bags – these sandbags are made out of canvas and filled with corn.
+They are made to be used for the game of cornhole, but they are also a wonderful toy for pretend play.

 11. Boot or shoe laces

-Boot laces are not exactly a natural material but I couldn’t leave this fantastic resource off this list of toys for kids.
-Boot and shoelaces can be used as tow ropes, circles for simple games, the string for fishing poles with a stick, you name it.
+Boot laces are not exactly a natural material, but I couldn’t leave this fantastic resource off this list of toys for kids.
+Boot and shoelaces can be used as tow ropes, circles for simple games, the string for a fishing pole, and you name it.

 Make sure you choose laces that are thick enough to untie easily.
-Little one’s can get these all wound in knots and thick one’s are a lot easier to untie.
-You can choose to provide braided ropes, or crochet lengths of yarn instead of laces.
+Little ones can get these all wound in knots, and thick ones are a lot easier to undo.
+You can also provide toddlers and preschoolers with finger braided ropes or crochet lengths of yarn instead of laces to play with.

 With all these natural materials, you will need some sturdy baskets to hold them.
-The dollar store has baskets, but we found that they were too weak and we were replacing them too often.
-After tossing too many baskets, we went with some of these.
+The dollar store has baskets, but we discovered that they were too weak and ended up replacing them.
+After tossing too many baskets into the waste bin, we went with some of these.

 13. Play Stands

-Play stands are the perfect place to set baskets full of these natural materials for pretend play.
+Play stands are the perfect place to set baskets full of these natural materials for dramatic or pretend imaginative play.
 They are also wonderful hideaways that can have a silk scape or cotton sheet draped over the top.